Los Angeles Lakers

-After Riley departed and Abdul-Jabbar, Johnson, and Worthy all retired, the Lakers struggled in the early 1990s.
-It was not until 1996 when the team traded with the Charlotte Hornets for the draft rights to Kobe Bryant and signed star center Shaquille O'Neal that the Lakers returned to dominance during the early 2000s.
-The superstar duo of Bryant and O'Neal, along with Hall of Fame coach Phil Jackson, led the Lakers to three consecutive championships between 2000 to 2002, securing the franchise's second "three-peat."
-The dynamic but tumultuous "Shaq-and-Kobe" era ended when the Lakers traded away O'Neal after the team lost to the Detroit Pistons in the 2004 Finals.
-It was not until after the Lakers traded for Pau Gasol that Bryant and Jackson returned to the NBA Finals, losing to the Celtics in 2008 but winning two more championships in 2009 and 2010.
-The 2010 Finals marked the latest matchup of the Lakers and Celtics, with Los Angeles winning its 16th title against its ancient rival in a seven-game series.
+After Riley departed and Abdul-Jabbar, Johnson, and Worthy retired, the Lakers struggled in the early 1990s.
+It was not until 1996 when the team traded with the Charlotte Hornets for the draft rights to Kobe Bryant and signed center Shaquille O'Neal that the Lakers returned to dominance during the early 2000s.
+The superstar duo, along with Hall of Fame coach Phil Jackson, led the Lakers to three consecutive championships between 2000 and 2002, securing the franchise's second "three-peat".
+The dynamic "Shaq-and-Kobe" era ended when the Lakers traded away O'Neal after the team lost to the Detroit Pistons in the 2004 Finals.
+It was not until the Lakers traded for Pau Gasol that Bryant and Jackson returned to the NBA Finals, losing to the Celtics in 2008 but winning championships in 2009 and 2010.
+The 2010 Finals marked the latest matchup of the Lakers and Celtics, with Los Angeles winning its 16th title.

-Jackson retired from coaching in 2011, and after a string of tumultuous playoff exits, the Lakers endured their longest playoff drought in franchise history.
-Gasol departed as a free agent in 2014, and Bryant retired in 2016 after twenty years as a Laker.
-After multiple rebuilding seasons with young, highly rated prospects, the Lakers signed superstar LeBron James in 2018.
+Jackson retired in 2011, and the Lakers endured their longest playoff drought in franchise history.
+Gasol departed in 2014, and Bryant retired in 2016.
+After rebuilding seasons with young, highly rated prospects, the Lakers signed superstar LeBron James in 2018.
 In 2019, the team traded several of those prospects for star big man Anthony Davis.
-The Lakers—led by James, Davis, and head coach Frank Vogel—won the team's 17th championship in 2020, tying the Celtics for the most titles in NBA history.
+The Lakers—led by James, Davis, and coach Frank Vogel—won the team's 17th championship in 2020, tying the Celtics for the most titles until 2024.
+In February 2025, the Lakers traded Davis while acquiring Luka Dončić.

-The Lakers hold the record for NBA's longest winning streak, 33 straight games, set during the 1971–72 season.
-Twenty-six Hall of Famers have played for Los Angeles, while four have coached the team.
-Four players—Abdul-Jabbar, Johnson, O'Neal, and Bryant—have won a combined eight NBA MVP awards with the Lakers.
+The Lakers hold the record for NBA's longest winning streak, 33 straight games, set in 1971–72.
+26 Hall of Famers have played for Los Angeles, while four have coached the team.
+Abdul-Jabbar, Johnson, O'Neal, and Bryant won a combined eight NBA MVP awards with the Lakers.